If you’re in the shrinking pool of people who still have a landline, you’re most likely inundated with calls from telemarketers.

 Even better, use a fake or alternate number if you absolutely must sign up for a loyalty program or contest.
 And there’s simply no reason you need to post your phone number on Facebook or your Google profile.
 The people who you want to hear from already have your number.

 Also, make sure to install on your phone an app that will block numbers from texting and calling you.
 And use an app that identifies spammers when they call.
+We like Nomorobo, which is available for iOS, Android, and your landline phone.
 Alternately, get a Google Voice number.
 It has a good screener and you can block numbers.

 [woman screaming into phone via Shutterstock]